Mapping method of group classification: Group classifications of classes of Kolmogorov and Fokker--Planck equations

 \subsection{Group classifications with respect to equivalence groupoids}

 The group classification problems for the entire classes of Kolmogorov and Fokker--Planck equations with respect to the associated equivalence groupoids were solved in~\cite{PopovychKunzingerIvanova2008}.
-We revisit those results via following Remark~\ref{rem:Case1WithinPeps} and involving more assertions from Sections~\ref{sec:FPEquivalenceGroup} and~\ref{sec:FPGCTimeIndependent}.
+We revisit those results via taking into account Remark~\ref{rem:Case1WithinPeps} and involving more assertions from Sections~\ref{sec:FPEquivalenceGroup} and~\ref{sec:FPGCTimeIndependent}.

 \begin{theorem} The kernel algebras~$\mathfrak g^\cap_{\bar{\mathcal K}}$ and~$\mathfrak g^\cap_{\bar{\mathcal F}}$ of the classes~$\bar{\mathcal K}$ and~$\bar{\mathcal F}$ are~$\langle \p_u,u\p_u\rangle$ and~$\langle u\p_u\rangle$, respectively.
-Complete lists of $\mathcal G^\sim_{\bar{\mathcal K}}$-inequivalent essential Lie-symmetry extensions of the essential kernel algebra $\mathfrak g^{\cap\,\rm ess}_{\bar{\mathcal K}}=\langle u\p_u\rangle$ and of $\mathcal G^\sim_{\bar{\mathcal F}}$-inequivalent Lie-symmetry extensions of the essential kernel algebra~$\mathfrak g^{\cap\,\rm ess}_{\bar{\mathcal F}}=\mathfrak g^\cap_{\bar{\mathcal F}}$ are exhausted by the following cases: \begin{enumerate}\itemsep=-0.3ex \item $B=B(x)\colon$\quad$\p_t$; \item $B=\epsilon\breve\epsilon x^{-1}\left(1-2a\tan(a\ln|x|)\right)\colon$\ \ $\p_t$, \ $D-\tfrac12\epsilon xB(x)u\p_u$, \ $\Pi-2\epsilon txB(x)u\p_u$; \item $B=\epsilon\breve\epsilon bx^{-1}\colon$\quad $\p_t$, \ $D$, \ $\Pi-2\breve\epsilon btu\p_u$; \item $B=0\colon$\quad $\p_t$, \ $\p_x$, \ $D$, \ $\Pi$, \ $G$. \end{enumerate} In all the cases, $A=\epsilon$ with $\epsilon$ taking a single value in $\{-1,1\}$, and only basis vector fields of essential Lie-symmetry algebras besides $u\p_u$ are presented.
+Complete lists of $\mathcal G^\sim_{\bar{\mathcal K}}$-inequivalent essential Lie-symmetry extensions of the essential kernel algebra $\mathfrak g^{\cap\,\rm ess}_{\bar{\mathcal K}}=\langle u\p_u\rangle$ and of $\mathcal G^\sim_{\bar{\mathcal F}}$-inequivalent Lie-symmetry extensions of the essential kernel algebra~$\mathfrak g^{\cap\,\rm ess}_{\bar{\mathcal F}}=\mathfrak g^\cap_{\bar{\mathcal F}}$ are exhausted by the following cases: \begin{enumerate}\itemsep=-0.3ex \item $B=B(x)\colon$\quad$\p_t$; \item $B=\epsilon\breve\epsilon x^{-1}\big(1-2a\tan(a\ln|x|)\big)\colon$\ \ $\p_t$, \ $D-\tfrac12\epsilon xB(x)u\p_u$, \ $\Pi-2\epsilon txB(x)u\p_u$; \item $B=\epsilon\breve\epsilon bx^{-1}\colon$\quad $\p_t$, \ $D$, \ $\Pi-2\breve\epsilon btu\p_u$; \item $B=0\colon$\quad $\p_t$, \ $\p_x$, \ $D$, \ $\Pi$, \ $G$. \end{enumerate} In all the cases, $A=\epsilon$ with $\epsilon$ taking a single value in $\{-1,1\}$, and only basis vector fields of essential Lie-symmetry algebras besides $u\p_u$ are presented.
 In addition, $a>0$, $b\geqslant1$, $b\ne2$, \mbox{$D=2t\p_t+x\p_x$}, $\Pi=4t^2\p_t+4tx\p_x-(\epsilon x^2+2t)u\p_u$, $G=2 t\p_x-\epsilon xu\p_u$, $\breve\epsilon=1$ for the class~$\bar{\mathcal K}$ and $\breve\epsilon=-1$ for the class~$\bar{\mathcal F}$. \end{theorem}

 \begin{proof} The class~$\bar{\mathcal K}$ is related to its subclass~$\mathcal K^\epsilon$ via a wide subset of the action groupoid of its equivalence group, and thus these classes are weakly similar.
 The kernel algebras of these classes coincide, and the family of uniform subalgebras corresponding to the linear superposition of solutions in~$\bar{\mathcal K}$ is clearly mapped to its counterpart in~$\mathcal K^\epsilon$.
 Then the consideration after Definition~\ref{FP:def:WeaklySimilarClasses} implies that the group classification of~$\bar{\mathcal K}$ up to the $\mathcal G^\sim_{\bar{\mathcal K}}$-equivalence reduces to the group classification of~$\mathcal K^\epsilon $ up to the $\mathcal G^\sim_{\mathcal K^\epsilon}$-equivalence.
 The same claim is also true for the classes~$\bar{\mathcal F}$ and~$\mathcal F^\epsilon$.
 (See also the beginning of the next Section~\ref{sec:GroupClassificationsWrtEquivGroupsKF} for a stronger relation between the above classes.)